 Although a South Africa visa for UK citizens is not required for stays up to 90 days, British travelers will be required to obtain one of the South Africa visa types for longer visits and purposes other than tourism or business.

-British nationals who possess specific professional skills which are in demand in the country are able to apply for a South Africa work visa for UK citizens.
+British nationals who possess specific professional skills that are in demand in the country are able to apply for a South Africa work visa for UK citizens.
 This is available for different periods depending on the type of work to be undertaken.
-Those who wish to apply for a South African work visa for UK citizens can do so at the Embassy in London, or through a Visa Facilitation Services Center in South Africa.
+Those who wish to apply for a South African work visa for UK citizens can do so at the embassy in London, or through a Visa Facilitation Services Center in South Africa.

 Those wishing to stay for longer than 90 days for tourism or business will be able to apply for a South African eVisa for UK citizens through the online application system, once it has been implemented.